The Jamaica Experience

 Participants will be asked to fund-raise as a group and individually and assistance in such will be given. $100 deposit is required.

-- Orientation overnight retreat on Fri, Jan 24 to Sun, Jan 26, 2014.
+- Orientation overnight retreat in January 2015.
 This retreat is required.

 - Participants are required to get a Hepatitis A & Hepatitus B immunizations.

 - U.S. Passport required and/or Jamaican visa for non-U.S. citizens

 - Participants will gather weekly preceding the trip to time to meet each other and learn more about Jamaican culture.